Mitchell Stadium: History

 Returning to the narrative from the stadium dedication: "There was one occasion during the time when government agencies were allocating moneys to municipalities for such projects, with the provision that the municipalities themselves also match the funds, that Bluefield was about to lose a large federal grant because the city had no matching fund," Nelson wrote.
 "Mitchell and members of his family signed a personal note that enabled the city to borrow the necessary funds to match the federal grant so that work could continue on the stadium."

 Mitchell didn't start off in the city's top job.
 When he was 22 years old, the 1907 Bluefield City Directory listed E.P.
 Mitchell as serving as a bookkeeper for E.S.
 Pedigo.
 At the time, Pedigo operated a dry goods, clothing and millinery store on Princeton Avenue.
 Mitchell lived in a room at 806 Highland Avenue, according to information in the city directory.

 In her letter to the city board of directors, Mitchell's daughter said her father held administrative positions at other Bluefield businesses before he accepted the appointment as city treasurer on August 1, 1933.
 Mitchell's appointment as controller of the city's purse strings came at a critical time in Bluefield's history.
 Bluefield, like many U.S. cities, experienced the surging economy of the so-called "Roaring '20s," and suffered the horrible economic realities that followed the Stock Market Crash in 1929, and led to the nation's prolonged economic slide commonly called "The Great Depression."

 In Bluefield, it took a while for the new economic reality to sink in, and Mitchell's appointment as treasurer in 1933, President Franklin D. Roosevelt's New Deal package was in its infancy.
-Although it wasn't a popular thing to do at the time, Mitchell told the city that its budget would be more than $25,000 in the red that year unless it took drastic measures.
+Although it was not a popular thing to do at the time, Mitchell told the city that its budget would be more than $25,000 in the red that year unless it took drastic measures.
 The city shaved some expenses by shutting off every other street light and by cutting its support for the public library — handing the reigns of the library over to the Bluefield Woman's Club.